argosnotary/xld-argos-plugin/README.md

 #### Define NPA.

 For the verification of the Deployment Package an an **Argos Service** account is needed.
-The account should be created on the same pranch as the `SupplyChain`.
+The account should be created on the same branch as the `SupplyChain`.
 During this creation a `keyid` and a `passphrase` are presented, these are needed for the configuration in XLDeploy.

 Choose in the `Environments` branch in XLDeploy for `New` > `argos` > `NonPersonalAccount`